hildekuehne/HTK_actionRecognition/README.md

 --------------------------------------
-Part VI : Adapting input for your own data
+Part VI : Run your own data
 --------------------------------------

 If you want to run HTK with different input data or on a new dataset, you will have to provide the input data and, if you want to try a different dataset, the segmentation information for each video, a related grammar and a dictionary.